Explore

 Manse Expenditure

 In the past, the Home Mission Department gave grants towards Manse upkeep.
-From July 2020, these will be handled by the Property Board.
+These are now handled by the Property Board.